zu-superman/spt-server/FEATURES.md

 	- Ammunition - *Weighted, semi-randomly selected*
 	- Gear - *Weighted, semi-randomly selected*
 	- Headgear Attachments - *Weighted, semi-randomly selected*
+	- Randomised durability - *Based on level and bot type*
-- PMC Bots
+- PMC Bots:
-	- AI Type - *Randomly chosen from sub-set of possible bot types*
+	- AI Type - * Weighted, randomly chosen from sub-set of possible bot types*
 	- Dogtags - *Random level & name*
-		- Chance of name being the name of a contributor to the project
+		- *Chance of name being the name of a contributor to the project*
+	- Names
+		- Chosen from list of community members/contributors/modders
+	- Level - *Chosen at random between Level 1 and player level + 10*
 	- Voices - *Randomly chosen Bear/USEC voices for each faction*
+	- Weapon optics - *Tied to weapon type e.g. No scopes on SMGs*
+	- Ammo - *Tied to level with more deadly ammo chosen at higher level*
+	- Gear - *Gear is tiered to progressivly improve the higher level they are*
+		- *Level-relative gear for PMCs*
+			- *Level  1- 15 Bots have lower-tier items*
+			- *Level 15- 22 Bots have access to flea gear but highly weighted to trader gear*
+			- *Level 23- 29 Bots have better access to mid-range gear*
+			- *Level 30- 50 Bots have access to high-tier gear but are slightly weighted to mid-tier*
+			- *Level 51- 100 Bots have Access to everything*
+		- *Randomisation system that picks from pool of all possible items in game to create weapon combos*

 Other bot generation systems/features include:

-- Loot item blacklist & whitelist
+- Loot item blacklists & whitelists
 - Loot items can be configured to be limited to a certain number based on bot type
-- Level-relative gear for PMCs from levels 1-15 and 15+
-	- Level 1-15 bots have lower-tier items
-	- Level 15+ bots have access to almost anything
-- Randomised gear and weapon durability based on bot type and level
+- Randomised weapon and equipment durability based on bot type and level*

 ## Inventory